Skip to main content

 Start with post-judgment discovery so you are not guessing where assets are held.
 Use a debtor’s exam or an Information Subpoena.
 In New York, the Information Subpoena is clerk-signed and requires a response within 7 days.
 Once you have account details, pair them with a Writ of Execution and the proper levying officer for a bank levy, since officer-run process may be required.

 Check the enforcement life and renewal rules for the court that issued your judgment first.
 If the debtor is in another state, confirm the deadlines again after domestication under that state’s foreign-judgment procedure, often tied to UEFJA-style statutes.
-Calendar the date and add [Add current renewal window after verification] so you do not lose enforceability by running out the clock.
+Calendar the renewal window only after verifying it against court rules, official records, or local counsel.

 First, confirm whether your judgment qualifies for post-judgment interest under the law that governs it.
 Then calculate from the judgment entry date using the applicable rule.
 For federal money judgments, 28 U.S.C.
 1961 applies from entry.
 That keeps your payoff demand aligned with what is legally owed, not just the original principal.